 This section of the prospectus explains the basics of doing business with Vanguard.
-Vanguard fund shares can be held directly with Vanguard or indirectly through an intermediary, such as a bank, a broker, or an investment advisor.
-If you hold Vanguard fund shares directly with Vanguard, you should carefully read each topic within this section that pertains to your relationship with Vanguard.
+Vanguard fund shares can be held indirectly through an intermediary, such as a bank, a broker, or an investment advisor.
 If you hold Vanguard fund shares indirectly through an intermediary (including shares held in a brokerage account through Vanguard Brokerage Services®), please see Investing With Vanguard Through Other Firms, and also refer to your account agreement with the intermediary for information about transacting in that account.
 If you hold Vanguard fund shares through an employer-sponsored retirement or savings plan, please see Employer-Sponsored Plans.
-Vanguard reserves the right to change the following policies without notice.
+Vanguard reserves the right to change the policies in this section without notice.
 Please call or check online for current information.
 See Contacting Vanguard.